jwileyr4/AzureDeploymentTemplates/vmseries-avset/README.md

 -------------------------------------------------------------

 - 20170623 - made a fork to change the following things
-1. add two more NICS and attach to VM-series - DONE!
+1. add VIFE more NICS and attach to VM-series - DONE!
 11-07-2017
 2. make choice at least vm choice that support +4 nics (e.g. DS4_v2) - DONE!
 11-07-2017
 3. Change to Managed Disks
 4. Change Availability set with managed disk support